guillaumechereau/gcher.com/_posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 This idea came to me after reading two books: "QED: The Strange Theory of Light and Matter" by Richard Feynman, and "Quantum Field Theory in a Nutshell", by A.
 Zee (that I only started).
-Both books use path integrals, but in a different way, and this is what motivated this post.
+Both books use path integrals, but in a different way, without much explanation, so I tried to came up with an explanation of where the relation came from and this is the result of my thought process.

 Note: this post became longer than I hoped.
-Here is a tldr: I am trying to show that computing the path integral of a single particle moving through space-time (relativistic) is similar to computing the path integral of a lattice of coupled particles connected by springs but moving through space only.
-Since the relativistic paths can 'go backward in time', when trying to define the partial sum of the paths at a fixed time, we need to account for the segments of paths coming from the future, making the 'pseudo' Lagrangian behaves similarly to many particles and anti particles.
+Here is a tldr: I am trying to show that computing the path integral of a single particle moving through space-time is similar to computing the path integral of a lattice of coupled particles connected by springs but evolving through space only.
+Since the relativistic paths can 'go backward in time', when trying to define the partial sum of the paths at a fixed 'time slice', we need to account for the segments of paths coming from the future, making the 'pseudo' Lagrangian behaves similarly to the non relativistic lattice.

 Big disclaimer: I am not a scientist and this is going to be extremely hand wavy.
 I won't use any unit and just ignore mass and spin.
 For the purpose of this post, a particle has just a position.
-I'll ignore normalization and many other details.
+I am pretty sure the math is wrong, and maybe the whole argument doesn't hold at all!
+Readers that are familiar with the subject can maybe tell me if this makes some sense.

 # Path Integral for Quantum Mechanics.